bower9065/service.kodi_playlist_resumer/README.md

 Will automatically resume a video if Kodi was shutdown while playing it.

-Can also auto play random video library item if set to.
+Can also auto play random video library item if there is nothing to resume.

 See settings to configure how often the resume point is set, and whether to automatically resume.